radius-project/docs/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-add-dapr/index.md

 ## Deploy application with Dapr

+{{% alert title="Known issue: Azure deployments" color="warning" %}}
+There is a known issue where deployments to Azure will fail with a "NotFound" error for templates containing starters.
+This is being addressed in an upcoming release.
+As a workaround submit the deployment a second time.
+The second deployment should succeed.
+{{% /alert %}}

 1. Make sure your `dapr.bicep` file matches the full tutorial file:

    - Redis state store: {{< rad file="snippets/dapr.bicep" download=true >}}